Arkaeriit/devzat_forth/README.md

 ## Notes to developer

+To compile this plugin, you need the static library `libamForth.a`.
+The build script fetches and compiles it automatically.

 As running arbitrary code that is as low level as Forth in inherently unsafe, no effort have been made to write safe Rust.
 Thus, you might find in `src/am_forth.rs` some of the most horrendous Rust you ever saw.

 ## Acknowledgment